-Science Fiction & Fantasy Writers of America, Inc., has announced the Nebula Awards® winners for 2008.
+COCOA BEACH, Fla. – Science Fiction & Fantasy Writers of America, Inc., has announced the Nebula Awards® winners for 2009.

 The Nebula Awards® are voted on, and presented by, active members of SFWA.
-The awards were announced at the Nebula Awards® Banquet held at the Grand Horizon Room on the University of California-Los Angeles campus the evening of April 25.
+The awards were announced at the Nebula Awards® Banquet held at the Hilton Cocoa Beach Oceanfront the evening of May 15.

 2008 Nebula Award Winners